directus/directus/docs/extensions/sdk-composables.md

 ### `useFieldsStore()`

-The `useFieldsStore` is a store designed to provide access to collection and fields when working with App extensions.
-It provides methods like `createField`,`updateField` and `deleteField`.
+The `useFieldsStore` is used to access and modify collections and fields.

-This store is useful when you need to:
+Use this store when you need to:

 - retrieve information about a collection's field
 - perform mutations on a collection's field such as create, update, upsert, or delete